Doboby/Data-Structure-Implementation-Immutable/README.md

-# GROUP-NAME - lab NUMBER - variant NUMBER
+# GROUP- DOBBY - lab 2 - variant 5

-This is an example project which demonstrates project structure and necessary CI checks.
-It is not the best structure for real-world projects, but good enough for educational purposes.
+Set based on hash-map (collision resolution: open address) We use Linear detection of open address to collision resolution

 ## Project structure

-- `foo.py` -- implementation of `Foo` class with `hello` and `add` features.
+- `HashMapImmutable.py` -- implementation of `Node` class for basic Data Structure. and `Hashdic` class.
-   Stateless.
+- Include `cons` `remove` `length` `to_list` `from_list` `iterator`
+  `find` `mempty` `mconcat` `map` `reduce` and `filter` features.
-- `foo_test.py` -- unit and PBT tests for `Foo`.
+- `HashMapImmutable_test.py` -- we set all function tests for `HashMapImmutable`.

-## Features

-- PBT: `test_add_commutative`

 ## Contribution

-- Aleksandr Penskoi (EMAIL) -- all work.
+- Du,Mei(212320038@hdu.edu.cn) -- completed basic operations.
+- zhuhaonan(921057454@qq.com) -- fix Bugs and test.

 ## Changelog

-- 29.03.2022 - 2
-  - Add test coverage.
-- 29.03.2022 - 1
+- 11.05.2022 - 1
   - Update README.
-Add formal sections.
+Add function implementation.
-- 29.03.2022 - 0
+- 09.05.2022 - 0
   - Initial

 ## Design notes

-- ...
+- In this lab work, We have completed Immutable Algorithms and Data Structure Implementation.
+- Our code has been committed into the github <https://github.com/Doboby/Data-Structure-Implementation-Immutable>